tubbo/docker-dev/README.md

 * __https__ - it Just Works!
 * Supports macOS __and__ Linux
 * The honorary `pow` [is no longer maintained](https://github.com/basecamp/pow/commit/310f260d08159cf86a52df7ddb5a3bd53a94614f)
-* `docker-dev` requires custom configuration to use with containerized applications
+* `puma-dev` requires custom configuration to use with containerized applications.

 ## Installation